Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Navigating Directories

-This section will focus on how to navigate file directories.
+This section will focus on how to navigate file directories using the :octicons-terminal-24: terminal.

-4. List out all directories you are currently in by _typing_ the following:
+1. List out all directories you are currently in by _typing_ the following:

     ```
     dir